silverhadch/Connect-4-Java/README.md

 # Connect-4
-A little Newbie Project written in Java.
+A little Newbie Project written in Java. ​Bot is still being made more challenging​.
+Language Localisation is still in Development so its currently German only.
+And a Linux Version is also in Development.
+This is a pure Alpha build.

+You can help if you want to and will be added here and the Project.

 Developed by Hadi Chokr.
 https://github.com/silverhadch/